CSX Q3 2021 Earnings Call Transcript

 Analyst at Barclays

 Hey, guys.
 It's Brandon.
-So I just wanted to ask a quick one about the fourth quarter cost commentary.
-I guess I don't know if it was addressed or asked but does that mean it's going to be hard to show alarm from mid-to-near term?
-And then, I guess, longer term if I can sneak a two-part question.
-Kevin, what are some of the structural things that you think you can leverage with the headcount, kind of building off of Scott's question there.
+I just want to ask a quick one about the fourth quarter cost commentary.
+I don't know if this was directly asked, does that mean that it's going to be hard to show OR improvement in the near term?
+I guess longer term, if I can sneak a two-part question in.
+Kevin, what are some of the structural things that you think you can leverage with the headcount, kind of building off of Scott's question there?

 Sean Pelkey

 Yeah.
-So just on the OR question, we're not going to give OR guidance.
-But I think it's fair to assume sequentially given some of the cost pressures as well as just the normal seasonality we'll probably see in OR that's a little bit higher in the fourth quarter than the third quarter.
+Just on the OR question, we're not going to give OR guidance, but I think it's fair to assume sequentially, given some of the cost pressures as well as just the normal seasonality, we'll probably see an OR that's a little bit higher in the fourth quarter than the third quarter.

 Kevin Boone